 Johnston said that throughout the course of composing his dissertation, the opportunity to engage and research alongside other scholars has significantly enhanced his role as curator of the Buffalo Bill Museum.

-To learn more about the Buffalo Bill Museum and its collections, visit centerofthewest.org/explore/buffalo-bill/.
+To learn more about the Buffalo Bill Museum and its collections, visit centerofthewest.org/our-museums/buffalo-bill/.

 Since 1917, the award-winning Buffalo Bill Center of the West in Cody, Wyoming, has devoted itself to sharing the story of the authentic American West.
 The Center is an affiliate of the Smithsonian Institution.
 For additional information, visit centerofthewest.org or the Center’s Facebook page. #100YearsMore